-We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$\frac{1}{2}\text{ million}\$ (or approximately \$\frac{1}{2}\text{ million}\$ if the underwriters exercise their option to purchase additional shares from us in full), based on an assumed public offering price of \$\frac{1}{2}\text{ per share}\$ exercise their option to purchase additional shares from us in full), based on an assumed public offering price of \$\frac{1}{2}\text{ per share}\$ would increase or decrease the net proceeds to us from this offering by approximately \$\frac{1}{2}\text{ million}\$ (or approximately \$\frac{1}{2}\text{ million}\$ if the underwriters exercise their purchase option in full).
+We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$60.5 million (or approximately \$72.6 million if the underwriters exercise their option to purchase additional shares from us in full), based on the initial public offering price of \$23.00 per share.
 We will not receive any proceeds from the sale of shares of our common stock by the selling shareholders.